leppekja/congress-bill-auto-summaries/README.md

 _Not yet complete_

 A collections of functions to review the dataset in the context of abstract summarization is included in dataset_statistics.py.
 This module provides the lengths of the summaries and bills, for example, as well as some indicators about how a summary relates to a bill.

+The overlap measure is defined as the union between words in the input text and output summary over the number of words in the output summary.
+For the full dataset, the average overlap is 77% \pm 14%.
+The max overlap score is 1, which means for some summaries, all of the words used were featured in the bills dataset.
+The minimum overlap score as 17%.

 These functions reproduce statistics generated in [Data-Driven Summarization of Scientific Articles](https://arxiv.org/pdf/1804.08875.pdf).